 The operation couldn’t be completed.
 (NSURLErrorDomain error -1012.)

 When users check the log file, it turns out that a particular update file cannot be downloaded, causing the process to fail.
 In most cases, the file responsible for the error is this:

 NSLocalizedRecoverySuggestion=Make sure you’re connected to the internet, and then try again.

 When the user tried to download the same file from the same URL, the file was successfully downloaded without a hitch.

-The same NSURLErrorDomain error -1012 error code does not only pop up when the user is trying to install updates.
+The NSURLErrorDomain error -1012 error code does not solely appear when a user is trying to install updates.
 There have been instances of this error code appearing when syncing an iOS device with the cloud or when signing into an app.
 The circumstances are varied, making it difficult to pinpoint the real culprit.

 There are many reasons why this error could appear.
 However, we need to look at all the factors involved to be able to narrow down all the possibilities.

 One of the reasons cited for this bug is certificate problem, especially when the swscan.apple.com server is involved.
 This has been the case with older Macs getting this error.
 In some instances, the following error message also appears.

 An Error has occurred